 Undeterred, the Boukraas went on to extend their premises, opening in the evening with a menu serving huge couscous dishes, Moroccan tagines and delicious fresh fish.
 The restaurant won awards and got great reviews in the Evening Standard, The Times, The Independent and many other newspapers and magazines.
 Abdel and Frances went on to appear on TV and radio shows.

-The doors reopen at 7pm, the café having transformed into an authentic, lively Tunisian/Moroccan restaurant serving delicious, freshly prepared aromatic dishes from the Mediterranean.
+The doors reopened at 7pm, the café having transformed into an authentic, lively Tunisian/Moroccan restaurant serving delicious, freshly prepared aromatic dishes from the Mediterranean.